dmahony/LoRa-AX25-IP-Network/README.md

 <b>Current prototype software:</b>

-PySX127x to interface the sx1276 with Raspberry Pi Butterfly Terminal to use the chat program from a web interface Lighttpd to host the website startbootrap.com bare template hostapd to set up an access point on the Raspberry Pi isc-dhcp-server for serving DHCP to Wifi hotspot
+PySX127x to interface the sx1276 with Raspberry Pi<br>
+Butterfly Terminal to use the chat program from a web interface<br> Lighttpd to host the website<br>
+startbootrap.com bare template<br>
+hostapd to set up an access point on the Raspberry Pi<br>
+isc-dhcp-server for serving DHCP to Wifi hotspot<br>

 <b>Current prototype hardware:</b>